What to Do With a Toddler Who Wants to Be Held All the Time

 If carrying your toddler isn’t an option or even when you just need a break, make a game out of walking.

 Challenge your toddler to a race.
-Or tell them you’re both dinosaurs and need to stomp, stomp, stomp down the sidewalk together, or wherever you need them to walk.
+Or tell them you’re both dinosaurs and need to stomp, stomp, stomp down the sidewalk together, or wherever you need to do to get them to walk.
 Tell them to run and you’ll time them.
 Or whatever you can come up with to make walking on their own more fun.

 Another tactic is to create a diversion.
 Point out a caterpillar or a cool bug on the sidewalk outside.
 Or point out things they might like as you walk.
 In the house, offer an activity they enjoy but can’t do if they’re being held.